Why Blur Faces Before You Share

 - 2Review the automatically detected faces, each highlighted with a colored bounding box.
 You can toggle individual face detections on or off, adjust the blur intensity using the slider, select between gaussian (smooth) and pixelation (mosaic) blur styles, and manually add blur regions for any faces the AI did not detect.
 All changes preview in real time.

-- 3Download the anonymized image as a high-quality PNG or WebP file.
-The processed photo with blurred faces is generated locally in your browser and downloaded directly to your device.
-The original image and the result never leave your browser β closing the tab clears all data automatically.
+- 4Download the anonymized image as a high-quality PNG or WebP.
+The result is generated locally in your browser and saved straight to your device β the original and the processed image never leave the tab, and closing it clears all data automatically.

 Face Privacy Best Practices